tkohei07/tkohei07/README.md

 Computer Science MS @ UW-Madison
 --------------------------------

 I am an M.S. student in Computer Science at the University of Wisconsin–Madison.
-I have three years of software development experience using C++.
+I have three years of software development experience.

 * 🌍  I'm based in Madison, Wisconsin
 * ✉️  You can contact me at [tagai@wisc.edu](mailto:tagai@wisc.edu)